WegenenVerkeer/dockers/README.md

 dockers
 =======

-Collection of Dockerfiles used by WegenenVerkeer
+Collection of Dockerfiles used by WegenenVerkeer for development environments